 Once you have created an account on NinesControl, you need to configure NinesControl to access the cloud in which your databases will run.
 You need to define access credentials for your cloud account.
-In this blog post we’ll show you how to configure access to DigitalOcean and AWS.
+In this blog post we’ll show you how to configure access to DigitalOcean, AWS and Google Compute Engine.

 To configure NinesControl to access DigitalOcean, you first need to be logged into your DigitalOcean account.
 Next, go to the API section.

 Once there, click on “Generate New Token” to create a new token for NinesControl.
 You will be asked to pick a name for the token and scopes - make sure both read and write are included.
 When you are ready, click “Generate Token”.

 New token will be created - it takes a form of alphanumeric string which you can copy to your clipboard.

 Next, go to your NinesControl account, go to Cloud Accounts -> DigitalOcean and add your token.
 Save credentials afterwards.

 That’s it, now you can deploy MySQL and MongoDB clusters on DigitalOcean.

 To configure NinesControl to access AWS, you first need to create an IAM user.
 NinesControl will use IAM to deploy your databases on AWS.
 When you are logged into your AWS account, you can find the IAM section under “Services”.